averyschiff/csci5828/hw1.md

     * Complexity - The complexity of software engineering comes from the fact that the building blocks of software (functions, classes, modules, etc.) are all unique.
 Other than statements, no two parts of software are the same.
-Furthermore, there are countless (nearly infinite) states in which computers can be.
-Software needs to be able to handle any input.
+Furthermore, there are countless (nearly infinite) states in which computers can be and software needs to be able to handle essentially any input.
 Finally, the real world with which software interacts is inherently complex.
 For example, facial recognition software is still a developing field after decades of research partially because the features of faces vary so dramatically.
 It is impossible for a program to anticipate the infinite number of faces it could be presented with, so software engineers must employ a variety of other fields (biology, physics, sociology) to intelligently handle any input.